Incoming Residents 2017-2018

 Max Cohen, ATC

 Max graduated Magna Cum Laude with his BS in athletic training from Boston University in May, 2013.
 He was excited about the Residency for many reasons, including its focus on general medical education.
 He was also thrilled to be able to give back to the community via the Safe Sports Network.
 Max plays bass in a band, writes his own music, loves sports and is enthralled with technology!
-Max is looking forward to his next adventure: he has been accepted to medical school at the University of New England.
+Max is currently in medical school at the University of New England.

 Theresa Chester, ATC

 Theresa received her BS in athletic training from East Carolina University in May, 2012.
 She made the most of her time in the residency, working to increase her knowledge, confidence and improve her clinical skills.
 Theresa is currently serving in the US Navy - at last sighting, she was stationed in the San Diego area.

 Brad received his BS in athletic training from the University of Texas in May, 2011.
 Brad still can't get over how much he learned during the year.
 Including how to shovel two feet of snow!!
 In his free time Brad enjoys any type of outdoor activity, be it hiking, hunting, fishing or golfing.
 Brad spent 2 years after the residency completing a mission with the Fellowship of Catholic University Students program.
 Brad is now a Masters student at the University of Connecticut in their prestigious kinesiology department working with the Korey Stringer Institute.